back to the MAIN INDEX

 It's enough to say that they were born there

-In America, and they did not even know.
+In America, and they were not even aware of it.